drtomonroe/drtomonroe.github.io/research_overview/index.md

  <ul>
     <li><strong>Testing the pathogenicity of those candidates.</strong> Of course, statistical inference is not enough to infer pathogenicity of novel loci.
-The early days of human genetics were fraught with imperfect assumptions about causality and genetic misattributions.
+The early days of human genetics were fraught with imperfect assumptions and genetic misattributions.
 Therefore, a critical component of my work is validation of candidate alleles.
-Usually, this means using animal models, or more recently, human-engineered tissues.
+Usually, this means using animal models, or more recently, engineered human tissues.
 All models are imperfect, so each decision is based on careful consideration of the appropriateness of the validation system.
-My preferred approach is to use orthogonal models and assay for convergent lines of evidence.</li>
+My preferred approach is to use orthogonal models to identify convergent lines of evidence.</li>
  </ul>

  <ul>